implse/Data_Structure_Python/README.md

 ## Binary Tree

 Binary Tree is a specialized form of tree with two child (left child and right child).
-It is simply a representation of data in Tree structure
+It is simply a representation of data in Tree structure.

 Strict Binary Tree : each node has exactly two children or no children.

-Full Binary Tree : each node has exactly two children and all leaf nodes.
+Full Binary Tree : each node has exactly two children and are all leaf nodes.

 The number of nodes n in a full binary tree is (2^h + 1) - 1.